 New Funding for Safer Communities in Ward 1

-I’m proud of our efforts as a government and community to take a holistic public health approach to safety.
+As a government and community we are working to take a holistic public health approach to safety.
 Rather than patching over the problem, we are doing immediate and deep interventions that will ultimately put an end to violence.
 This is a paradigm shift that has been happening all over the country, as we’ve come to the realization that our approach to criminal justice has torn apart families and communities while not achieving sustainable outcomes.
 But this paradigm shift is still ongoing; until recently, we haven’t invested enough in these programs to see the results we need.

 I know this is an issue that has affected many people closely – most of all the victims of violence.
+More work remains to be done, and I am fully committed to doing everything I can as a legislator to help keep Ward 1’s communities and families safe.
 As always, my inbox is open if you ever want to reach out: email@example.com.